-- Most programs offered a multidisciplinary arts education model using a combination of contracted professional artists, art teachers from the local school district and volunteers. - 43.2% of programs were founded in the 1990s. - 3 programs had a history of 30 years or more. - Slightly less than half the programs employed some kind of formal evaluation process to measure success. - 18 out of 23 programs requested technical assistance with the evaluation, making evaluation the most requested service; fund-raising and curriculum and program design were the next most requested; the lowest response for assistance was in community relations. - Evaluation was considered the weakest area for most programs. - Slightly less than half the programs offered academic credit for their participants but three programs had no means in place to measure the success of this provision. - About half of programs had budgets of \$100,000 and over and half less than \$50,000 - 16.8% received funding support from a correctional facility. - Reports of numbers of youth served fluctuated between 3,000 12; actual numbers of youth being served by all 24 programs could not be determined.
+- Most programs offered a multidisciplinary arts education model using a combination of contracted professional artists, art teachers from the local school district and volunteers. - 43.2% of programs were founded in the 1990s - 3 programs had a history of 30 years or more - Slightly less than half the programs employed some kind of formal evaluation process to measure success - 18 out of 23 programs requested technical assistance with the evaluation, making evaluation the most requested service; fund-raising and curriculum and program design were the next most requested; the lowest response for assistance was in community relations - Evaluation was considered the weakest area for most programs - Slightly less than half the programs offered academic credit for their participants but three programs had no means in place to measure the success of this provision - About half of programs had budgets of \$100,000 or more while half had budgets of less than \$50,000 - 16.8% of arts programs received funding support from a correctional facility - Reports of numbers of youth served fluctuated between 3,000 12; actual numbers of youth being served by all 24 programs could not be determined.